luci/luci-go/auth_service/README.md

   `-auth-db-dump` flag.
   * When the server starts, it will attempt to fetch the AuthDB from the configured GCS storage path.
-    * If there are permission errors, the server will send a request to Auth Service asking authorization to read the AuthDB dump in GCS.
+    * If there are permission errors, the server will send a POST request to Auth Service's `/auth_service/api/v1/authdb/subscription/authorization` endpoint.
+This asks Auth Service to grant the service account authorization
+    to:
+      * subscribe to PubSub notifications for the latest AuthDB revision (note this authorization is not actually used by most GAE/GKE/GCE services); and
+      * read the AuthDB dump in GCS.
     * After Auth Service grants the requested authorization, the server will:
       * try once more to fetch the AuthDB from the GCS dump.
     * This normally happens only on the first run.